zepinglee/citeproc-js/manual/citeproc-doc.rst

 Live Demo
 ---------

-When accessed using a Javascript-enabled browser with E4X support (such as |link| `Firefox`__), the ``./demo/demo.html`` file in the source archive (or |link| `online`__) will invoke the processor to render a few citations.
-The Javascript files accompanying the page in the ``./demo`` directory show the basic steps required to load and run the processor, whether in the browser or server-side.
+When accessed using a JavaScript-enabled browser with E4X support (such as |link| `Firefox`__), the ``./demo/demo.html`` file in the source archive (or |link| `online`__) will invoke the processor to render a few citations.
+The JavaScript files accompanying the page in the ``./demo`` directory show the basic steps required to load and run the processor, whether in the browser or server-side.